 An interesting characteristic about the Harrisville Heights neighborhood is that there are more incarcerated people living here than 99.0% of neighborhoods in the U.S. The United States has the highest rate of incarceration in the world, currently with 1 out of every 100 adults in the country are incarcerated as a punishment for crimes committed.
 The extremely high incarceration rate of this neighborhood could mean that a prison, juvenile detention facility or other correctional facility occupies a large proportion of the neighborhood, or contains a large portion of the neighborhood's population.

-American households most often have a car, and regularly they have two or three.
-But households in the Harrisville Heights neighborhood buck this trend.
+We Americans love our cars.
+Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
+As a result, most households in America have one, two, or three cars.
+But NeighborhoodScout's exclusive analysis shows that the Harrisville Heights neighborhood has a highly unusual pattern of car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 39.1% of the households here have four, five, or more cars.
 That is more cars per household than in 97.9% of the neighborhoods in the nation.

 Did you know that the Harrisville Heights neighborhood has more Danish and Dutch ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 4.7% of this neighborhood's residents have Danish ancestry and 7.7% have Dutch ancestry.